luis15pt/FAQ/faq.rst

 .. image:: _static/images/ssh-with-putty_4.png
    :align: center

-Next, log into the cloud dashboard, select **Key Pairs** from left hand menu and then **Import Key Pair**.
-Enter a meaningful name for the key and paste in the public key text from the previous step and **Import Key Pair**
+Next, log into the cloud dashboard, select **Add Key** from left hand menu and then enter a meaningful name for the key and paste in the public key text from the previous step and **Save Key**

 .. image:: _static/images/ssh-with-putty_5.png
    :align: center